 Intangible cultural heritage

 Intangible cultural heritage is the living heritage which is present in people’s everyday lives, encompassing all forms of human activity.
-Join us in making intangible cultural heritage in Finland visible, and add elements to the Wiki-inventory of intangible heritage.
+Join us in making intangible cultural heritage in Finland visible, and add elements to the Wiki-inventory of intangible heritage containing 240 articles from over 400 communities.
 Let’s work together, safeguard our heritage, and ensure that it is passed on.
 Come and contribute!

 Unesco 2003 Convention